Is it indispensable to book and pay in advance?

 What am I going to see?

 The usual programme starts with an introductory talk on Astronomy, from the basics to the latest discoveries, including a live presentation with projections on a giant screen.
-Night sessions continue with a laser-guided stargazing experience.
+The session continues with a laser-guided stargazing experience.
 This includes a detailed observation of the Southern constellations and the Milky Way, not unlike an open-sky planetarium.
 Next, you will enjoy actual observation of celestial bodies from our telescope dome.
 Day time sessions generally include the observation of the Sun with special solar telescopes.
-Finally, group visits can enjoy specific contents, tailored to their interests.
+Finally, groups booking an exclusive session can enjoy specific contents, tailored to their interests.

 What happens in case of bad weather?

-In the unlikely case of bad weather for observation, we will offer an alternative programme inside the building.
+Even then, we also offer an alternative programme inside the building even on unlikely rainy days.
 This may include a guided visit to our exhibition and work areas, usage of both antique instruments and modern telescopes, an extended talk on topics of your interest, demonstrations of free mobile apps and astronomy desktops programs, and other resources.
+More info on cancellations.

 What’s the group size?

-English groups are normally between 5 and 15 people.
-Our maximum capacity is:
+English groups are sized between 5 and 15 people.
+Our maximum capacity for bigger events and exclusive tours is:

 - Projection hall: 45 seated people